 Walking in truth means walking into healing.

-- Taking responsibility Means... blaming "man" isn't part of the plan.
+- Taking responsibility Means...
+Blaming any other man isn't part of the plan.

 Knowledge leads to understanding; understanding and action leads to wisdom.

-There comes a time when we begin to search for the meaning of life and our purpose in it.
+There may come a time when you begin to search for the meaning of your life and your purpose in it.
 This poem is a refection of my inner thoughts as I searched for healing and truth.

-Walking in wisdom means walking in truth.
-The truth about yourself, the truth about others and the truth about life.
-The root of pain begins when we avoid things that are too difficult to deal with and it's so easy to blame other's instead of taking responsibility for not understanding.
+For me walking in wisdom meant walking in truth.
+The truth about myself, the truth about other's and, the truth about life.
+The root of pain begins when we start avoiding things that are too difficult to deal with or choose to blame others instead of taking responsibility for not understanding.

-Taking responsibility is hard because it means searching ourselves and not others.
-It's easy to see where other's need work, but painful to see our own weaknesses and flaws.
+Taking responsibility is not easy it entails going on a self-search and not searching others.
+It's easy to see where everyone else needs work but painful to see our own weaknesses and flaws.
 Although ignorance can be blissful it's detrimental to our mental health and spiritual growth.

 Responsibilities means Possibilities!